EinTropit/ATAM_Tests_Spring_2023/ATAM/wet2/README.md

 ### notes
 - These are not our tests, these are from previous years that were rearranged and provided here for easier use
-- We take no credit for them nor recieve or answer any complaints.
+- We take no credit for them nor answer any complaints.